-- 4. The existing legislative framework and supporting guidance for DPE has been successful in helping authorities to better enforce their traffic regulations.
+- 7. The existing legislative framework and supporting guidance for DPE has been successful in helping authorities to enforce their traffic restrictions more effectively.
 Nevertheless, the experience of DPE so far has shown that there is scope for improving the public's understanding of and confidence in the system and that there are some areas where it would be beneficial to amend the existing legislative framework.
-There is also a need to improve consistency as at present London has some additional powers. - 5.
-There are six sets of Regulations.
+There is also a need to improve consistency as at present London has some additional powers. - 8.
+The implementation of the new system for the civil enforcement of parking will require the making of six statutory instruments.
 The headline changes they contain are: - Improved national consistency by giving new powers to authorities outside London currently only held by those in London.
 These include enforcing dropped footways and double parking and sending PCNs by post with camera evidence or when CEO is prevented from serving it at the time by violence or driving away. - Increased discount period for PCNs sent by post. - Higher parking penalties for more serious contraventions and lower penalties for more minor ones. - Quicker clamping and removal times for persistent evaders, and guidance on tackling persistent evaders.
 We have dropped provisions to recoup earlier unpaid PCNs of persistent evaders outside London in response to the 2nd London Local Authorities and Transport for London Bill (see annex B for more details of the persistent evader issue).

-Specific to the Representation and Appeals Regulations is the following headline change:
+Specific to the Representation and Appeals Regulations are the following headline changes: